Lakshika Kaushik

 Struggling with confidence in school or classroom participation

-Changes can begin to reflect in how your child approaches school tasks and activities.
+Low confidence can affect how your child approaches learning and classroom activities.

 Doubting their answers or abilities